-Dr Schertzer is a glaucoma subspecialized Ophthalmologist, Electronic Medical Record evangelist and technology geek.
-He currently cares for patients as a permanent locum for 3 practices in the Vancouver area: North Shore Eye Associates, Dr Krista Scott off Commercial Drive, and Dr Noa Mallek in Kerrisdale.
-In October 2018 he was appointed to the Board of Directors of the Health Data Coalition of BC and reappointed as Clinical Associate Professor of Ophthalmology and Visual Sciences at University of British Columbia.
-When not at work, Dr Schertzer hosts a podcast of indeterminate frequency and duration called Talking About Glaucoma, plays rock, folk, country, jazz and blues guitar and can be spotted around town in pop-up choirs.
+Dr Schertzer is a glaucoma subspecialized comprehensive Ophthalmologist, Electronic Medical Record evangelist, medical content creator and technology geek.
+He currently cares for patients at his own practice in East Vancouver at West Coast Glaucoma/Dr. Robert Schertzer Inc. In October 2018 he was appointed to the Board of Directors of the Health Data Coalition of BC (currently in his second 2-year term) and re-appointed as Clinical Associate Professor of Ophthalmology and Visual Sciences at University of British Columbia.
+When not at work, Dr Schertzer hosts a podcast of indeterminate frequency and duration called Talking About Glaucoma, creates educational videos on YouTube, plays rock, folk, country, jazz and blues guitar and can be spotted around town in pop-up choirs.